hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

 an 'Odor Bulb' to capture some of the air for later analysis.
 Usually, the odorant is at too low a concentration for direct detection when this method is used to collect a GC/MS analysis.

+THE IMPACT OF LIMITED ADOPTION DST IN JAMAICA AND THE REST OF THE REGION

+Limited adoption due to high cost of digital scent technology.
+The high cost of digital scent technology serves as a significant obstacle to its market growth, participarly offected accessibility for small and medium sized businesses (SMBS) and individual consumers.